u1i/NUSFintechDevops/README.md

-The process is a breeeze with the Cloud Build API where it enable the build,test and deploy from any update (push event int the github repository) via their serverless CI/CD interface.
+The process was made a breeeze with the Cloud Build API where it enable the build,test and deploy from any update (push event int the github repository) via their serverless CI/CD interface.